RegMix: Data Mixing Augmentation for Regression: Experiments

-We show how setting $\lambda = 0.5$ empirically results in the best \method{} performance.
-Fig.~\ref{fig:lambda_effect_no2} shows \method{}'s performance when we vary $\lambda$ using the same setting in Table~\ref{tbl:datasetcomparison} for the {\sf NO2} dataset.
-As a result, the performance peaks when $\lambda = 0.5$.
-The results for the other real datasets are similar and shown in Sec.~\ref{appendix:lambdajustification}.
-We suspect that generating examples in the sparsest areas helps the regularization the most.
-In a classification setting, however, setting $\lambda = 0.5$ is not ideal\,\citep{DBLP:conf/iclr/ZhangCDL18} because the generated examples may interfere with decision boundaries between mixing examples.
+In Fig.~\ref{fig:lambda_effect_product}, we vary $\alpha$ to adjust the Beta distribution from which we sample $\lambda$ for the {\sf Product} dataset.
+As a result, an $\alpha$ of at least 100 results in the best model performances where $\lambda$ is very close to 0.5.
+The results for the other real datasets are similar and shown in the supplementary.
+We suspect that generating examples in the middle of two examples helps the regularization the most for regression.